Friday, 21 March 2025

 We can be sure that a version was cast in London in the mid 18th century given its appearance in Hogarth’s engraving Analysis of Beauty plate 1, published in 1753 showing the Yard of a Statuary at stone Bridge, Hyde Park Corner.

 It has always been assumed that this engraving shows the premises of John Cheere.
-If it is a representation of Cheere's Yard it follows that it is also shown in reverse.
+If it is a representation of Cheere's Yard it follows that the view of the yard is also shown in reverse.

 Hogarth states in his work the Analysis of Beauty pub.
 1758.